-Rates can vary based on the cost of providing service in each of the communities we serve.
 Before it reaches your home or business, water is treated through an intricate treating and testing process to help ensure it meets or surpasses rigorous drinking water quality standards.
 The company treats wastewater to meet or exceed all environmental standards.

 All metered customers shall be subject to a monthly service charge, based on the size of meter required to render adequate service.